MagazzuGaetano/Weather-Classifier/README.md

 - Investigate on the Rain samples!

-- Transfer Learning from ImageNet
+- Transfer Learning from ImageNet (To Fix)

-- Adding Validation

 - Save Checkpoint to resume previus experiments